We use cookies - Here's why...

 • Review your case

-Performing preliminary checks to assess whether the case can result in a substantial recovery, based on our experience.
+Based on our experience, we are performing preliminary checks to assess whether your case can result in a substantial retrieval of losses.

 • Gather the evidence